Revitalising Revenue: A Strategic Activation Initiative for a Premier Luxury Fragrance Brand

 I led the initiative alongside our CRO specialist from ideation to implementation

-• I facilitated communication internally and externally, including reaching out to offshore affiliates to mitigate risks caused by their operational delays
+• Facilitated communication internally and externally through implementation, including offshore affiliates to mitigate risks caused by their operational delays

 my approach

-• Jo Malone, as a brand, was not a priority brand for APAC.
-This required us to ensure our work was zero-to-low effort to produce impactful net revenue gains.
+The Jo Malone brand, was not a priority for APAC market.
+This required us to create a zero-to-low effort strategy with proven high net revenue gains.

-• Activation items drew from data-proven successes in prior activations for other brands in Japan and Australia—our company's largest markets—where similar tactics yielded 25-40% uplift in conversion rates and $50K+ in incremental revenue per activation.
+2. Activation items drawn from data-proven successes in prior activations for other brands in Japan and Australia—our company's largest markets—where similar tactics yielded 25-40% uplift in conversion rates and $50K+ in incremental revenue per activation.

 The initiative exceeded expectations, delivering US $105,000 in net revenue within the quarter—a 20% uplift from baseline.